 What is the course about?

 Chi Kung is a simple form of movement exercise which is both energising and relaxing.
 It is easy to learn.
 Chi is energy, life force, breath, and Kung simply means work, so energy cultivation through regular practice.
-You will learn more on the key principles and philosophy of Chi Kung and the Five Elements.
-Four of the Five Elements have been covered so far.
-The theory and practice in Term 3 with cover the Fire Element as well as a revision of the other four elements.
+You will be introduced to the key principles and philosophy of Chi Kung and the Five Elements.
+Two of the Five Elements will be covered in each term.
+The theory and practice in Term 1 with cover the Earth and Metal Elements.